Ala Moana Center: Opening

+JCPenney store at Ala Moana, 1996.
+This area was heavily altered by expansions in the 2000s.

 When it opened in 1959, Ala Moana Center became the largest shopping mall in the United States.
 Brookfield Properties of Chicago currently owns and operates Ala Moana Center.
 Although later retail developments across the nation have overshadowed it over the years, Brookfield markets and lists Ala Moana Center as the world's largest open-air mall with a total retail space of 2270186 sqft.
 Its original tenants included Sears, Roebuck and Company, F. W. Woolworth Company, Foodland, Longs Drugs, and Shirokiya, among other local shops.
 Ala Moana Center's second-phase expansion included the 1961 addition of the Ala Moana Office Building (including La Ronde, the first revolving restaurant in the United States), and the 1966 addition of JCPenney and Liberty House in a new Diamond Head wing.
 In 1982, Ala Moana Center was purchased by a partnership of Japanese corporation Daiei and an insurance company.
 In 1995, Daiei became the sole owner.
 Once a management vendor for Daiei, General Growth Properties purchased Ala Moana Center in 1999 after Daiei filed for Chapter 11 Bankruptcy.